 -Participate in all decisions needed for WGH

--Discuss conference or independent study experiences-Meet others who share interests
+-Meet others who share interests

 Each academic year, we sponsor various WGH events.
 Events happen monthly and generally feature a speaker/facilitator who introduces a gender-related topic of interest, followed by an engaging small-group discussion.
 WGH speaker events bring speakers who address a wide variety of gender-related public health research and practice issues in a small-group or larger seminar setting.
 All are welcome at speaker events, and meals are provided.

 We sponsor conference stipends each semester open to all students.
 The stipend is to support recipients to attend conferences: (1) to which they are submitting abstracts (oral or poster presentations) that have a clear gender component to the research, in relation to any chosen health topic or public health field, or (2) in which they have a major role in organizing aspects of the conference concerned with connections between gender and health (e.g., organize and/or moderate a session).
 The stipend is dispersed following the submission and approval of a Conference-Stipend-Application.
 Applications are due via email (deadline specified in WGH newsletter).
 Stipends can cover expenses to be used for travel, accommodation, incidental costs, and registration for the conference.
 The limit for funding has increased this year, to $750 for US-based conferences and $1,000 for international (non-US) conferences.
 Recipients approved for the stipend are required to report back on their conference experience at a WGH Steering Committee meeting following the conference.
 Some examples of successful applications can be found here.